edorosen/test-ds/README.md

 If you want to download and open my project, you must to install git on your computer [https://git-scm.com/downloads](https://git-scm.com/downloads).
 Then you need to add my files to your work space.
-Open git app and get to your work space, where write git clone https://github.com/edorosen/test-ds.git.
+Open git app and get to your work space, where write `git clone https://github.com/edorosen/test-ds.git`.
 And then all my files will clone to your computer.

-If you want to work with it, you must have node.js [https://nodejs.org/](https://nodejs.org/) and then in you CMD you must to install React.
-So, for that, you must write npm install -g create-react-app.
+If you want to work with it, you must have `node.js` [https://nodejs.org/](https://nodejs.org/) and then in you CMD you must to install `React`.
+So, for that, you must write `npm install -g create-react-app`.
 When it`s will done, go to files.

 ## Available Scripts